Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 Should you have any issues when sourcing the items under your FETF grant, then it is advisable to contact the RPA as soon as you can.
 Previously, there have been situations where a claimant is unable to secure all or part of their FETF claim items.

-If you want to change or remove an item because it’s not available, your application must still be within the minimum and maximum grant values.
+• Your application must still be within the minimum and maximum grant values.

 The RPA cannot consider requests to add additional items.
 If you want to change an item in your grant funding agreement before you submit your claim, for example to a similar item or higher specification, you must contact the RPA.

-Email [email protected] before the claim deadline and include:
+To raise any issues with the RPA, email [email protected] before the claim deadline and include:

 • the make, model and quantity of each item